5 Key Big Data Trends (2023 & 2024)

 One big data streaming solution is Apache Flink.
 The open-source solution can process live streams of data in mere milliseconds.

-Search volume for “Apache Flink” is climbing.
+Search volume for “Apache Flink” is up 145% over 5 years.

 Businesses are drawn to the high performance, fault tolerance, and low latency of the platform.